-This capital city of British Columbia is located on the southern tip of Vancouver Island, which is confusingly not home to the City of Vancouver.
-Victoria is a charming harbor city that is a gateway to all the wonderful towns, inlets, coves, and Pacific Ocean scenery that is Vancouver Island.
+Victoria, the capital city of British Columbia, is located on the southern tip of Vancouver Island and is a charming harbor city that's a gateway to all the wonderful towns, inlets, coves, and Pacific Ocean scenery of Vancouver Island.

-With a rich history dating back to the 1840s when the city was established as a trading port, Victoria also has provenance as an aboriginal community, a mining town, and economic hub.
-Today, people can still enjoy well-preserved 19th- and early 20th-century architecture, most dramatically by way of the Parliament Buildings and the Fairmont Empress Hotel, both of which are postured on the city's scenic and iconic Inner Harbor.Continue to 7 of 11 below.
+Dating back to the 1840s when the city was established as a trading port, Victoria also has provenance as an aboriginal community, a mining town, and economic hub.
+Tourists can still enjoy well-preserved 19th- and early 20th-century architecture, like the Parliament Buildings and the Fairmont Empress Hotel, both of which overlook the city's iconic Inner Harbor.Continue to 7 of 11 below.

 07 of 11

 Halifax, Nova Scotia

 Nova Scotia's capital city has the amenities of a big city but the charm of a smaller town.
 The Maritime region is famous for the hospitality of the people with Halifax rumored to have more bars per capita than any other Canadian city.